 Hot cocoa is a perfect winter drink to enjoy while watching Christmas movies.
-This hot cocoa is inspired by a scene in The Santa Clause and is delicious!
+This hot cocoa recipe is inspired by Judy in The Santa Clause movie.

 I love Christmas movies.
 I try to watch as many as possible during the holiday season.
 I’ll sometimes even watch them during the year.

 One of my favorite Christmas movies is The Santa Clause.
 It came out when I was a kid and I’ve enjoyed it ever since.
 I remember one time watching it when I was a kid and being fascinated by the hot cocoa from the scene where Judy the elf brings Scott Calvin a cup of cocoa.

 At first, he says “no, thanks” but she says it took her 1,200 years to get it right.
 Scott ends up taking it and is amazed at how good it is.
 Judy then says, “not too hot, extra chocolate, shaken, not stirred.”

 As a kid with a major sweet tooth, I wanted to recreate this.
 I believe I was about 9 years old and I made some hot cocoa and shock it in a cup with a lid.
 It really made no difference but I’m sure as a kid I thought it did.